AlexzSouz/SSHSftp/README.md

 ## Get Started

-TODO : Add steps in here
+// TODO : More details will be add soon regarind how to use the SSHSFTP nuget package.

 ## Versions